 We prefer to celebrate Halloween in a much more toned down fashion.
 Same as every other holiday really.
-Rather than go off trick-or-treating we stay home for a movie, some pizza, and pumpkin treat bags of safe treats that do not trigger our food allergies.
+Rather than go off trick-or-treating we stay home for a movie, some pizza, and pumpkin treat bags of safe treats that do not trigger our food allergies or the kids ADHD with artificial dyes.
 We have so much fun, while other families are braving the elements chasing down candy.

 I see the day starting early long before the sun goes down. somehow I don’t think the parents will like me when their kids get a bit more sugar in their system than normal before the night is out.
 I may switch our celebration to the weekend.

 - Brown paper bags